Minnesota · Minneapolis–St. Paul · Area Codes 612 · 952 · 763

 Healthcare & Medical Devices

 Medtronic, Boston Scientific, Allina Health, M Health Fairview — and the thousands of affiliated practices and healthcare support businesses throughout the metro.
-Patient routing, HIPAA configuration, voicemail-to-email, and cellular failover for when it matters most.
+Patient routing, HIPAA configuration, voicemail-to-email, and cellular data network failover for when it matters most.

 Advanced Manufacturing